Batman (Terry McGinnis): Family members

 Terry values his mother, Mary McGinnis, and his younger brother, Matt, are the closest family he has left.
 At the time of his death, Warren McGinnis was divorced from his wife and their sons split between them; Terry with his father, Matt with his mother.
 After the divorce, Terry's relationship with his father is shown in the episode "Rebirth" to be strained.
 The last time they spoke Terry and his father had a heated argument, something Terry is never completely able to forgive himself for (despite years later discovering Warren was not his biological father).
 Like Thomas Wayne, Warren's death inspired Terry to fight crime as Batman.
 After Warren's death, Terry moves back in with his mother and brother.

 Even though there exists an obligatory spark of sibling rivalry and tough love between himself and Matt, Terry would be there to raise his brother's spirits when he was feeling down, notably in the episode "Revenant" when Matt reminisces about their father.
 The Justice League Unlimited episode "Epilogue" shows that an eight-year-old Terry bears a strong resemblance to Matt, indicating that Matt, like Terry, is also Bruce Wayne's son genetically.
 Matt is also an obsessive Batman fan, which is ironic considering that he never realizes his brother and the hero he idolizes are the same and is oblivious of his biological relationship to the original Dark Knight.

 As far as Mary and Matt are concerned, Terry is simply employed by Bruce Wayne to run errands during the series, finding the idea of Terry being Batman to be absurd, ridiculing him when he once attempts to reveal his secret in the episode "Sneak Peek".

 In the Justice League Unlimited episode "Epilogue", Terry tells Bruce Wayne that he never once doubted that Warren McGinnis loved him with all his heart, and would have taught Terry right from wrong if the young man had been willing to listen.

 In September 2011, The New 52 rebooted DC's continuity.
 In this new timeline, Matt McGinnis is aware of his brother's secret identity after Terry revealed it to him when he rescued Matt from a crumbling bridge.
 He becomes more active in assisting both Tim and Terry when they take on the mantle of Batman and possibly hopes to inherit the mantle himself one day.
-However, in Rebirth, Matt became the new Robin instead.
+However, in Rebirth, Matt became the new Robin instead inspired by Damian Wayne.
 Their mother is also deceased as a result of Futures End.